fshowalter/franksmovielog.com-v1/content/reviews/0028-hereditary-2018.md

 venue_notes: 2018 A24 4k
 ---

-Right in my nihilistic, trap-movie loving wheelhouse.
-Fronted by an all-in performance from Toni Collette, writer-director Ari Aster's debut feature tells an ambitious story about a doomed family.
-Saying more about the plot would venture into spoiler territory, so suffice it to say the film surprised me with its commitment and Aster's sure-handed execution.
-More than once, I'd dismiss a plot point as lazy writing only to have it twist and smack me in the gut.
-Like The Witch, I suspect this will only get better on subsequent viewings.
+Right in my nihilistic, trap-movie-loving wheelhouse.
+I bought everything Toni Collette's all-in performance was selling.
+Aster's unwavering commitment and sure-handed execution surprised me.
+More than once, I dismissed a plot point as lazy writing, only for it to twist and punch me in the gut.
+And I loved the ending.